 This quest to draw the good from this country by making the white majority uncomfortable was also seen in 1967 when Russell stood with Muhammad Ali, who was reviled for resisting the draft and refusing to fight in Vietnam.
 His solidarity led to one of my all-time favorite Russell quotes.
 A reporter asked him, “Are you concerned about Muhammad Ali?”
 Russell paused and responded, “I’m not worried about Muhammad Ali.
 He is better equipped than anyone I know to withstand the trials in store for him.
 What I’m worried about is the rest of us.”

 He also famously would make autograph seekers uncomfortable, refusing—even when criticized for it—to be treated like a commodity or anything less than a full human being.
 I can say from experience that approaching Russell for an autograph was a mistake, but approaching him and sharing that you agreed with his political commitment?
 That would earn you a smile and maybe a friendly, infectious laugh.

 Russell never stopped defending what was right.
-He took a knee in solidarity with Colin Kaepernick while wearing his Olympic gold medal, in a viral photo.
+He took a knee in solidarity with Colin Kaepernick while wearing his Presidential Medal of Freedom, in a viral photo.
 In 2020, he spoke out in support of the NBA players who went on strike after the police shooting of Jacob Blake in Kenosha, Wis., backing them with moral authority and helping force the NBA and then most of the professional sports to almost entirely shut down in protest of racialized police violence.
 He would introduce himself as a civil rights activist.